 While experts tell us that this is, in large part, a myth, we know that humidity does affect our comfort level related to temperature.
 This is more obvious in the context of hot, rather than cold.
 The humidex is often quoted on weather forecasts to give us a more realistic sense of how hot it ‘feels’.
 The higher the humidity, the hotter it feels – and therefore the lower the humidity the cooler it feels.
 This is part of our Alberta advantage.
 We’ve noticed it while enjoying lovely warm evenings on the deck – until the sun goes down!
 In more humid climates, the moisture in the air holds onto the warmth longer, allowing people to enjoy the warmth longer into the night – or suffering the heat.
 On the flip side, once the sunlight stops shining on drier air, it quickly becomes cooler.
 This can be a great relief for getting a pleasant sleep at night.

 The other Alberta advantage is sunlight.
-Of all major Canadian cities, Calgary gets the most days of bright sunshine a year, and Edmonton comes in third.
-(Hello Winnipeg for 2nd place!)
+Of all the major Canadian cities, Edmonton is the third city that receives the most days of bright sunshine per year, and Winnipeg comes in second.
 Aside from the ‘happy’ factor of more sunlight hours, all this sun serves as a free source of energy – without even having to purchase solar panels.
 The most effective way for sunlight, and warmth, to naturally come into your home is through windows.
 With a properly oriented house, passive heat via windows will reduce the use of a furnace by a remarkable degree.
 In summer this becomes a problem.
 All that solar radiation can turn that same house into an oven.

 Putting the two advantages together is powerful.
 Let the sun shine when we want to feel warm and happy.
 And with our dry air, just cast some shade and feel the pleasure of cooler temperatures.
 This applies both to the interior our homes and our outdoor living spaces.